 Have you been considering joining a training group, but don’t know where to start?

 The Knoxville Track Club’s RunKNOX program has you covered!
-Whether you’re looking to come out of hibernation and get back into swimsuit shape, targeting a new personal record race time, or just looking to log miles with friends, we have a space for you in our 6 week Spring RunKNOX Session.
+Whether you’re new to running, targeting a personal record race performance, or just looking to log miles with friends, we have a space for you in our 8 week Summer RunKNOX Session.

 What do you get?

 • “The RunDOWN”, our weekly newsletter which outlines your training recommendations and provides educational insight into how to properly work to achieve your goals.

 • Access to all RunKNOX Workouts each week.
 3 evening meetings: Monday (new boot-camp option!), Tuesday (run), & Thursday (core/yoga).
 2 morning meetings: Wednesday (run in lieu of Tuesday evening workout) and Saturday (run) at various times/locations.

 • Support of coaches and other participants, so you’ll never have to run alone.

 $10/week for Seasonal Sessions or $50/month for month-to-month (RunKNOX Alumni, Students, & Current KTC Membership discounts available)